California-Strawberry-Commission/laser-runner-cutter/ros2/amiga_control/amiga_control/aioros2/README.md

 # aioros2
-The point of this library is to make working with ROS2/`rclpy` more bearable (and maybe even enjoyable).
-Its usage is heavily inspired by `python-socketio`.
+The point of this library is to make working with ROS2/`rclpy` bearable (and possibly even enjoyable).
+Its syntax is heavily inspired by `python-socketio`.

-### Features
+## Features
-- Huge boilerplate reduction
+- Massive boilerplate reduction
 - First-class asyncio compatibility.
+- Generators instead of callbacks
 - Transparent clients (use the same class as both client and server)

+## Why?
-For reference, here's a comparison between the [example ROS2 action client/server](https://docs.ros.org/en/foxy/Tutorials/Intermediate/Writing-an-Action-Server-Client/Py.html) and fully-featured equivalent using `aioros2`:
+Here's a comparison between the [example ROS2 action client/server](https://docs.ros.org/en/foxy/Tutorials/Intermediate/Writing-an-Action-Server-Client/Py.html) and a fully-featured equivalent using `aioros2`:

 <table>
 <tr>